-Dynamic Digital Radiography allows you to observe movement like never before.
-This enhanced version of a standard digital radiographic system can acquire up to 15 sequential radiographs per second, allowing you to observe physiological cycles, as well as individual radiographic images (up to 17"x 17" in size).
+Dynamic Digital Radiography (DDR) allows you to observe movement like never before.
+This novel low-dose x-ray imaging technique that enables visualization of anatomy in motion.
+The DDR can acquire up to 15 sequential radiographs per second, allowing you to observe physiological cycles, as well as individual radiographic images (up to 17"x 17" in size).
 X-Ray that Moves is NOT Fluoroscopy – it is in fact the X-Ray precursor to CT or MRI.
-Cineradiography is x-ray in motion that is derived using digital radiography.
+Cineradiography is x-ray in motion that is derived using digital radiography

 Low-Cost and High Performance Imaging

 In less than a minute, X-Ray that Moves gives clinicians up to 20 seconds of physiological movement with a simple acquisition, performed by radiology staff without the need for physician presence

 With X-Ray that Moves, radiation is lower than an average fluoroscopy exam.